 Cheung Chau is perhaps the most colourful, popular, and happening of the outlying islands in Hong Kong.
-It’s peculiar shape, of two large granite masses joined by a narrow tombolo, has earned it the nickname “dumbbell island”.
+Its peculiar shape, of two large granite masses joined by a narrow tombolo, has earned it the nickname “dumbbell island”.

 What was once an island with a small fishing village is today one of Hong Kong’s top tourist attractions.
 Cheung Chau offers visitors so many things to do that you could make multiple trips to discover a new part or activity on the island.
-Today Cheung Chau is famous for its local delicacies (including the mango mochi) and its Bun Festival.
-Other than that, there are plenty of natural attractions too on the island including beaches and hikes.

 How to get to Cheung Chau

-Keep in mind that fast ferry takes around 35 minutes to reach Cheung Chau, whereas the ordinary ferry can take up to 60 minutes.
+Keep in mind that the fast ferry takes around 35 minutes to reach Cheung Chau, whereas the ordinary ferry can take up to 60 minutes.

-The inter-island ferry (Cheung Chau -> Chi Ma Wan -> Mui Wo -> Peng Chau) schedule can be found on this website.
+The interisland ferry (Cheung Chau -> Chi Ma Wan -> Mui Wo -> Peng Chau) schedule can be found on this website.

 Once you’re on the island, there are two ways to get around – on foot or by cycle.
 Cheung Chau’s narrow alleys don’t allow for any cars.

 Bicycles can easily be rented on the island for as low as HK$ 50 a day.
 Most of the rental shops are located along the main Tai Hing Tai Road, south of the ferry terminal.
-You’ll definitely be able to cover more ground on a cycle, but won’t be able to visit some of the attractions that require hiking.
+You’ll be able to cover more ground on a cycle, but won’t be able to visit some of the attractions that require hiking.
 It might be a good idea to also rent locks in case you want to secure your cycle before you go hiking.

 If you prefer to walk, then just keep in mind that I’d recommend that you stick to exploring the central tombolo and either the north or south side of the island.
 Not both.
 That might be too much for a single day.
 This gives you a reason to return to the island to discover the remaining half.